karpde24/web-1-2/README.md

 # Git repository with labs 1 and 2

-Simle landing page according to design (Variant 7).
+Simple landing page according to design from Figma (Variant 7).
 For second make the design with responsive and animation.

 ## Design